Karna1014/Dinner_And_A_Movie/README.md

 Project 2 is a full-stack web application.

  ## Description:
  Stuck at home a lot more lately?
 Needs ideas for a perfect night in?
 This application will allow users to search for recipes and movie options based on their interests and save them together for a perfect movie night with their family.
 (We will be using 2 APIs to get information).
-Users will then pair/store their favorite movie and dinner option(s) in a list.
-As they complete, they can later come back and add comments/rate the pairing.
-If users would like to save particular movies or dinners without pairing them, these items can be saved and populated to a different file/tab for later use.
+Users will then pair their favorite movie search and dinner recipe option(s) searched from ingredients they have in their home.
+If users would like to save a particular movie search, it can be saved and populated on their dashboard future reference.

  ## Table of Contents:
   * Installation